xiaody/react-lines-ellipsis/README.md

 ## Limitations

+- not clamps text on the server side or with JavaScript disabled
-- only accept plain text by default.
+- only accepts plain text by default.
 Use `lib/html.js` for experimental rich html support
 - can be fooled by some special styles: `::first-letter`, ligatures, etc.
-- require modern browsers env
+- requires modern browsers env

 ## Experimental html truncation